abusetech/DoorSensor/README.md

 ### Parts

 * ATTINY44/84
-* BMA180
+* ADXL345
 * NRF24L01(+) module
 * 2x AAA battery holder

-You will also need an Arduino board, a second NRF24L01+, and some means of connecting the two devices.
+You will also need an Arduino board and a second NRF24L01+ to build the receiver.

 ### Operation